Investigation into a fatal hit and run in Camilla continues

 CAMILLA, GA (WALB) - Developing Monday evening, a man is being held in jail, after the Georgia State Patrol said he hit and killed a man walking across the street, before driving off.

-Troopers said Carl Macfarlanes could face charges after all evidence is collected.
+Troopers said Carl Macfarlane could face charges after all evidence is collected.

 Family and friends of Stephino Hudson, who was killed after a car hit him on Highway 19 in Camilla, are still grieving over his sudden death.